ReneSmeekes/storj_earnings/README.md

 ## Prerequisites
 Python and SQLite3 are required to run this script.

-This script was testen on Windows 10 and Linux, with Python 2.7 and 3.7.
+This script was tested on Windows 10 and Linux, with Python 2.7 and 3.7.
 Other OS's and versions will likely also work.

 ## Usage